 This is probably one of the most common questions that we get—and there are a lot of myths out there around it.
 We see lots of claims about different products being safe for concrete when in reality that might not be totally true.

 Though some suppliers might give you run around, we’ll tell it to you straight.
-There is no deicer that contains chloride that is 100-percent safe on concrete.
+There is no deicer that contains chloride that is 100 percent safe on concrete.
 That’s the bottom line.
 Though these products work really well in terms of melting snow and ice, there is always some risk of corrosion associated with them.

 That being said, there are certainly some that are safer than others.

-The four main materials that are used as chemical deicers include calcium chloride, sodium chloride (rock salt), potassium chloride and calcium magnesium acetate.
+The four main materials that are used as chemical deicers include calcium chloride, sodium chloride (rock salt), potassium chloride, and calcium magnesium acetate.
 Potassium chloride is probably going to be the most destructive of these options.
 There are also variations of these chemicals used in specialized products, which we’ll talk about next.

-At Nature’s Mulch, many of our clients like Magic Salt, comprised largely of sodium chloride but coated with a liquid material that allows it to start working at a lower temperature.
+At Nature’s Mulch, many of our clients like Magic Salt, are comprised largely of sodium chloride but coated with a liquid material that allows it to start working at a lower temperature.
 It has good staying power and won’t dilute.
 It’s also highly effective.